HabitatFramework/TechnicalGuide/preface/preface.rst

 Licensing
 =========

-The code for the HLU GIS Tool is ‘open source’ and is released under `GPLv3 <http://www.gnu.org/licenses/gpl.html>`_.
+The code for the HLU GIS Tool is 'open source' and is released under `GPLv3 <http://www.gnu.org/licenses/gpl.html>`_.
 Users are free to install it on as many computers as they like, and to redistribute it according to the GPLv3 license.

 Please remember, however, that the tool cost a lot of money to develop and still requires further development and ongoing support.
-Hence any contributions towards costs would be gratefuly received.
+Hence any contributions towards costs would be gratefully received.
 Enquiries can be made via the `ALERC forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_.

 .. index::